All Episodes

 Don't say it, but I'm going to say it more and more.

-Impeach impeach and peach.
+Impeach and peach and peach.

-Middle class income rose to a record level in 2017 as the national poverty rate declined as the benefits of the Trump economy lifted the fortunes of more Americans according to the U.S. Census Report.
+Middle class income rose to a record level in 2017 as the national poverty rate declined as the benefits of the Trump economy lifted the fortunes of more Americans, according to the U.S. Census report.

 Crossing the $61,000 mark, $61,000 mark signals the American middle class may finally have earned more than it did in 1999.